vexrgitgole/public/javascript/glitch/README.md

 * upon load of the webpage it calculates glitched frames and loads them into a buffer
 * It then plays those frames several times with progressive delays between animations

+It currently does not use any jQuery support.
+The **glitch-lib.js** does support it however.

 Current limitations
 -------------------
 Because it's quite a basic script, it has some limitations.